-Gabriela CruzAssistant Professor of Musicology
+Gabriela CruzAssociate Professor of Music

 - 604 BMT

 Gabriela Cruz joined the University of Michigan faculty in 2012.
 Her music research interests include opera, nineteenth-century music, music aesthetics and the history of technology, historiography, and music and film.
-She has taught previously at Tufts University, the New University of Lisbon, Portugal, and at the University of Coimbra, Portugal.
+She has taught previously at Tufts University, the New University of Lisbon, Portugal, and the University of Coimbra, Portugal.

 Cruz’s new book, Grand Illusion: Phantasmagoria in Nineteenth-Century Opera is forthcoming with Oxford University Press; it examines the transformation of opera into a modern art of spectacle facilitated by the introduction of gas light illumination and the development of novel visual and musical technologies of illusion in opera theaters beginning in the 1820s.
 Her essays and review essays on Verdi, Wagner, Meyerbeer and French grand opera, romantic aesthetics, opera, and early phonography and Portuguese film have appeared in Cambridge Opera Journal, Nineteenth-Century Music, Opera Quarterly, Current Musicology, Journal of the American Liszt Society, the Revista Portuguesa de Musicologia, and in edited volumes published by Rochester University Press, Peter Lang, and Argus Edition.
-In addition to her work on opera, Cruz is presently pursuing a project on musical comedy in Portuguese-speaking theatres of the nineteenth-century, investigating the intersections of theater and democratic politics in urban culture.
+In addition to her work on opera, Cruz is presently pursuing a project on musical comedy in Portuguese-speaking theatres of the nineteenth-century, investigating the intersections of theatre and democratic politics in urban culture.

-MM The University of Texas at Austin
+MM, The University of Texas at Austin

-MFA Princeton University
+MFA, Princeton University

-PhD Princeton University
+PhD, Princeton University